drewstaylor/satoshis-treasure-brute-forcer/README.md

 # Usage

--*Step 1)* Create a password list and convert it to a json array format
+- *Step 1)* Create a password list and convert it to a json array format

--*Step 2)* Take the json array you made in step 1 and paste it into the candidates array in `./bruteforce.json`.
+- *Step 2)* Take the json array you made in step 1 and paste it into the candidates array in `./bruteforce.json`.
 This will become the word list used by the script you will run in the final step

--*Step 3)* Open up `./bruteforce.js`
+- *Step 3)* Open up `./bruteforce.js`

 Replace line 11 with the encrypted html string you can get from the bottom of the html document of the encrypted page hosted at https://satoshistreasure.xyz/k14